-The images you send to journalists are meant to strengthen your pitch.
+The images you send to journalists have the ability to strengthen your pitch, so make sure you pick a good image.

 They need to be smart, savvy images that will create a good first impression and help to tell a story.
 To help you achieve your best results we’ve compiled 6 top tips on how to choose a great image.